mvolkmann/blog/src/prolog.md

 The predicate `phrase(GRBody, L)` holds if
 `L` is a list of ASCII codes that matches `GRBody`.
-Recall that such a list can be created by surrounding literal text with backticks.
+Recall that such a list can be created (in SWI-Prolog only!) by surrounding literal text with backticks.
 This can be used to test, complete, and generate solutions for a DCG rule.
 Since grammar rules can be used in all of these usage modes, it is preferable to say that a grammar rule "describes" conforming sequences rather than using words like "generates" and "consumes".

-Within DCG rules, double-quoted strings are treated as lists of ASCII code integers regardless of the `double_quotes` compiler flag setting.
+When using SWI-Prolog, within DCG rules double-quoted strings are treated as lists of ASCII code integers regardless of the `double_quotes` compiler flag setting.

 For example, the following grammar rules describe sequences that contain any number of `x` characters.